constantinosskitsas/Framework_GraphAlignment/README.md

 ## Algorithms

-We evaluate nine representative graph-alignement algorithms, and their papers and the original codes are given in the following table.
+We evaluate nine representative graph-alignment algorithms, and their papers and the original codes are given in the following table.

 |   Algorithm   |     Paper     |   Original Code   |
 |:--------:|:------------:|:--------:|